- UCAS Code

 - Dance, theatre and live promotion

-- BA(Hons) Music, Theatre & Entertainment Management Facebook group
+Our mentors can be reached on the Music, Theatre & Entertainment Management BA(Hons) Facebook group

 They'll help with topics like living in Cornwall, what to expect at Falmouth, and the course itself.